KSP-CKAN/NetKAN-bot/README.md

 00 */3 * * * PERL5LIB=/home/netkan/perl5/lib/perl5/ netkan-indexer
 ```

-Currently 'lite' is not implemented.
+There is a 'lite' cli option is not implemented.
+It's a future concept to allow 'lite'
+skimming of metadata API endpoints without performing a full metadata inflation.